AntSpencer/Bi-Directional_Communication/README.md

 3.)
 Functions.
 I've only recently grasped the concept of  functions in variables, but this project helped provide some clarity into that.

-I started off by followinng a tutorial, but then i realized that it was outdated and coud use a bit of an upgrade, so i looked into Node.Js.
+I started off by followinng a tutorial, but then i realized that it was outdated and needed updated and upgraded, so i looked into Node.Js.
 It has the ability to locally host a server and use that for websockets, so i went and found out how to adjust it to run a ws instead of localhost.
 Overall, the project went very smootly, and I believe that in the future i will be utilizing aspects of this projects in the future.